kintone-labs/kintone-ui-component/docs/document/docs/guides/format-setting-plugin.md

 ## JavaScript and CSS customization (Kintone app page)

-This section will explain the implementation code of the Kintone app page.<br>
+This section will explain the implementation code of the Kintone app page.<br/>
-Place the JavaScript file (desktop.js) described below in the js folder.<br>
+Place the JavaScript file (desktop.js) described below in the js folder.<br/>
-The value is inherited from the component of the plug-in settings page and used for the customization on the Kintone app page. <br>
+The value is inherited from the component of the plug-in settings page and used for the customization on the Kintone app page. <br/>
-Since the value of the DatePicker component is in yyyy-mm-dd format, today's date is also retrieved in yyyy-mm-dd format for easy comparison.<br>
+Since the value of the DatePicker component is in yyyy-mm-dd format, today's date is also retrieved in yyyy-mm-dd format for easy comparison.<br/>
 An external date library called luxon.js is used for this customization.

 ***desktop.js***